How do you use a 3D printer? Where to use a 3D printer?

 8. Use the printer in a well-ventilated room

 Where can I use a 3D printer?
-Depending on the type of 3D printer and materials you use, you might need a well-ventilated area.
 Filaments can be toxic depending on the material, additives and colorants use.
-ABS is recognized as toxic while PLA is non-toxic.
-So, it’s best if you only use the machine in a room with a proper air filtration system especially if you are using ABS filaments.
+ABS is toxic while PLA is not.
+So, it’s best if you only use the machine in a room with proper ventilation especially if you are using ABS filaments.

 9. Unplug the 3D printer if you do any maintenance

 Your 3D printer operates using electricity.
 For this reason, make sure to unplug it during maintenance.

 The heated bed and nozzle are hot during operation, so you are at risk of getting burnt.
 If you need to touch anything while the machine is working, make sure that your hands are covered, hence the need for heat-resistant gloves.

 How Much Does It Cost to Use a 3D Printer

 3D printing is fun but it can be costly depending on what you print and what material you use.
 To help you understand how much it costs to use your 3D printer here’s a breakdown.